ydb-platform/ydb/ydb/docs/en/core/maintenance/manual/disk_end_space.md

 3. Run the wipe command for the VDisk.

-    All data stored by the VDisk will be permanently deleted, and after that, the VDisk will begin restoring the data by reading it from the other VDisks in the group.
+    All data stored on a VDisk will be permanently deleted, whereupon the VDisk will begin restoring the data by reading them from the other VDisks in the group.

     ```bash
     kikimr admin blobstorage group reconfigure wipe --domain <Domain number> --node <Node ID> --pdisk <pdisk-id> --vslot <Slot number>